wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     *   (c) the person fails to take all practicable steps to prevent the serious harm or significant property damage.

-    (3) Every person who commits an offence under this section is liable on conviction on indictment to---
+    (3) Every person who commits an offence under this section is liable on conviction to---

     *   (a) imprisonment for a term of not more than 2 years; or